-It is illegal to -
+It is illegal to:

-- Offer, promise or give a financial reward or other advantage (i.e. bribe a person) with the intention of inducing or rewarding improper conduct. - Request, agree to receive or accept a financial or other advantage (i.e. receive a bribe) for or in relation to improper conduct. - o Bribe a foreign public official. - Bribe another person in the course of doing business intending either to obtain or retain business, or to obtain or retain an advantage in the conduct of business for the company.
+- Offer, promise, give, accept or seek a financial reward or other advantage (i.e. bribe a person) with the intention of inducing or rewarding improper, illegal or unethical conduct. - Request, agree to receive or accept a financial or other advantage (i.e. receive a bribe) for or in relation to improper conduct. - Bribe a foreign public official. - Bribe another person while doing business intending either to obtain or retain business, or to obtain or retain an advantage in the conduct of business for the company.
 The Company can be liable for this offence where it has failed to prevent such bribery (unlimited fine).